Alexander-Barth/JuliaTutorial/README.md

 Pkg.activate(".")
 Pkg.instantiate()
 ```
 where you replace `"/home/abarth/Lectures/JuliaTutorial"` by the folder where you downloaded (and extracted) the notebook files.
-Note on Windows you need to use the blackslash as path separator a `raw` string for example `raw"C:\Users\Name\Documents\JuliaTutorial"`.
+Note on Windows you need to use the backslash as path separator a `raw` string for example `raw"C:\Users\Name\Documents\JuliaTutorial"`.

 ```julia